sam-doomguy/documentation-api/ExternalId.md

+# Archived

+Please access Trend Micro Cloud One - Conformity's public [API documentation here](https://cloudone.trendmicro.com/docs/conformity/api-reference/) for the most updated version.
+This GitHub repository is no longer maintained and has been archived for historical purposes.

+---

 # Cloud Conformity External IDs API

 Below is a list of the available APIs:

 - [Get Organisation External ID](#get-organisation-external-id)
 - [Create an External ID](#create-an-external-id)